confluentinc/examples/clients/docs/java.rst

 .. include:: includes/client-example-overview.rst

 Prerequisites
 -------------

 Client
 ~~~~~~

--  Java 1.8 or higher to run the demo application
+-  Java 1.8 or higher to run the demo application.

--  Maven to compile the demo application
+-  Maven to compile the demo application.

 Kafka Cluster